taylorzr/fixed_width/README.markdown

 * `:padding` can be set to a single character that will be used to pad formatted values, when writing fixed-width files.

 * `:truncate` can be set to true to truncate any value that exceeds the `length` property of a column.
-If unset or set to `false`, a `FixedWidth::FormattedStringExceedsLengthError` exception will be thrown.
+If unset or set to `false`, a `FixedWidth::FormatError` exception will be thrown.

 ##Writing out fixed-width records